 The certification lasts for three years.

-CWI employees interested in MHFA training are encouraged to register for virtual and in-person sessions scheduled throughout October.
+CWI employees interested in MHFA training are encouraged to register for virtual and in-person sessions scheduled throughout the Fall 2023 semester.